Guides, tips, and systems advice from the leader in cloud accounting services.

-For early-stage businesses, cloud accounting services offer a number of advantages:
+For early-stage businesses, cloud accounting services offer distinct advantages over traditional accounting software:

-Our COO, Scott Orn, was interviewed on the Cloud Accounting Podcast (the leading podcast covering cloud accounting software and services).
-He explained the what and why of Kruze investing in technology and embracing virtual accounting solutions.
-From the interview,
+In an interview with the Cloud Accounting Podcast (the leading podcast covering cloud accounting software and services), Kruze COO, Scott Orn, illustrates the significance of Kruze investing in technology and embracing virtual accounting solutions:

 “What it really comes down to is you either need to make a choice: you’re gonna be a high hourly-rate person, conceptually, and just charge a lot for your services, and be kind of a lone wolf, or a small firm/small headcount, or you need to really standardize, drive adoption, drive process, driving improvements, become a bigger firm.
 We’ve chosen the process-centric approach in scalability, and investments in software to make ourselves big…”